sebsowter/phaser-webpack/README.md

 ## Community

 This repository is actively maintained.
 Every so often I upgrade the packages and add features.
-I like boilerplates to be light so I have kept this minimal.
+I like boilerplates to be light so I have kept it minimal.
 But if you think this package would benefit from additional features then feel free to reach out or add an issue.